matthiasnoback/fortran-workshop/docs/README-Visual-Studio.md

 Visual Studio should automatically run the CMake configuration step.
 You can see this happening in the `Output` panel.

-When done, you can start either `hello-world` or `hello-world-tester` from the menu bar and run or debug either of them.
+When done, you can start either `hello-world` or `fortran-workshop-tester` from the menu bar and run or debug either of them.
 In the `Solution Explorer` you can switch to the `CMake Targets View` to select, build or debug specific targets.

 ## Fortitude lint